sxmxc/verbose-octo-system/docs/authentication/providers.md

    }
    ```
 4. **Restart the API** (or toggle any provider in the admin UI).
 A login button labelled "Okta" appears on the welcome screen once the provider is enabled.

+The UI exposes a **Load metadata** button in the OIDC form—paste the discovery URL (or use the Keycloak helper) and the issuer/endpoints are fetched automatically.
+It also shows the exact callback (always on the API origin) and post-logout URLs so you can copy them into the IdP configuration.
+When developing locally, set `redirect_base_url` to `http://localhost:8080` (or the API host) so the backend can finish the OAuth exchange and mint refresh cookies for the SPA.
+The Vite dev server proxies `/auth` to that API origin via the `VITE_DEV_API_PROXY` environment variable.

 ### Additional OIDC tips